 For sports, fitness, and activities, truly wireless in-ear or earbud-style headphones are almost always the best choice.
-Because there are no wires to get tangled in the fitness equipment, you can usually get a good tight seal to block out all those unwanted gym sounds.
-Afraid of them falling out of your ears during some kickboxing or crosstraining?
-No problem?
-Just opt for a pair of semi wireless headphones for a bit of added security.
+There are no wires to get tangled in the fitness equipment, and you can usually get a good tight seal to block out all those unwanted gym sounds.
+Afraid of them falling out of your ears during kickboxing or crosstraining?
+No problem.
+Just opt for a pair of semi-wireless headphones for a bit of added security.

 Headphones to make and take calls

-Having a pair of headphones that are designed to make or take calls is also a good idea for the workplace.
+Having a pair of headphones for talking on the phone is also a good idea for the workplace.
 There are several options that are on-ear or in-ear, and they have software designed to enhance audio during calls or your voice when you’re speaking.

 Headphones for travel